Auto Dealer Mail Playbook 2026

 Work Your House List First

 Your DMS, CRM, and service records already hold the cheapest opportunities to convert.
 These customers know the store, recognize the name, and need less convincing than a cold prospect.
-They also give you operational control that conquest rarely provides.
 Pull by equity position, lease maturity, declined service work, or a visit from the last 90 days.
 That creates mail with a reason to exist.

 Timing beats volume every time.
 A customer who bought eight months ago should not get the same message as someone entering month 34 of a lease.
 Pull names from your own systems first, and tie every segment to a current store goal.